 Following oral argument, Bob Case obtained a favorable opinion from the Second Circuit Court of Appeal on behalf of the firm’s bank client.
 The issues raised in the appeal related to the trial court’s entry of summary judgment following the trial court’s acceptance of certain evidence argued by the commercial borrower as being improperly presented under Florida’s evidentiary statutes.
 The Second Circuit Court of Appeal affirmed the entry of summary judgment and the commercial real property securing the loan was sold at a judicial sale.

 Scott Hudson obtains an “AV” rating from the Martindale-Hubbell Law Directory in the legal community, the highest rating achievable for legal ability and ethics.
 Martindale-Hubbell is the facilitator of the peer review process that rates attorneys.
 The Martindale-Hubbell Law Directory ratings reflect the confidential opinions of members of the Bar and the Judiciary.
-Bob Stovash, Bob Case, and Amy Tingley each hold “AV” ratings in Stovash, Case & Tingley, P.A.
+The firm’s other shareholders, Bob Stovash, Bob Case, and Amy Tingley also hold “AV” ratings from Martindale-Hubbell.

 Senior Associate Attorney with the Firm, Dana Snyderman Lidfeldt has been selected to the 2015 Florida Rising Stars list by Super Lawyers.
 This is Dana’s second time being selected as a Rising Star by Super Lawyers.
 Dana’s selection as a Rising Star is based on merit and only 2.5% of attorneys are selected as “Rising Stars.”
 Dana practices in the areas of business litigation and banking litigation.
 The firm is proud of her inclusion in the list.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process includes independent research, peer nominations, and peer evaluations and is an impartial, third-party selection process.